BKWLD/croppa/README.md

 ## Configuration

 * **src_dirs**: An array of absolute paths where your relative image paths are searched for.
 The first match is used.
 By default, Croppa looks in /public/, expecting you to upload your images to a directory like /public/uploads and storing the relative path of "/uploads/path/to/file.png" in your database.
+* **max_crops**: An optional number that limits how many crops you allow Croppa to create per source image.

 ## Usage